-16.3 Place the distal end of the Poly Insert Impactor onto the anterior Poly Insert and impact the handle with a mallet.
+18.2 Place the distal end of the Poly Insert Impactor onto the anterior Poly Insert and impact the handle with a mallet.
 The force should impact the Poly Insert at a 45-60° angle and will produce a snap sensation as the Poly Insert locks into place.

-If implanting a Single Piece Poly, ensure impaction is on middle of the Poly Insert and straight back to ensure the Poly Insert does not start to rotate.
-If implanting Dual Piece Poly Inserts, ensure impaction is in the middle of each individual insert.
+Ensure impaction is on the middle of the Poly Insert and straight back to ensure the Poly Insert does not start to rotate.